NOTICS-Systems-Security/unifi-poller/init/docker/README.md

 Chronograph.
 This last app is useful to inspect the data stored in InfluxDB by UniFi Poller.

+<b> MAKE SURE TO CHANGE THE VALUES IN THE .env file as well as /datasources/unifi.yml</b>

 ##### HOWTO
 **Learn more about how and when to use these *Docker Compose* files in the [Docker Wiki](https://github.com/unifi-poller/unifi-poller/wiki/Docker).**